WALTER F. CHATHAM

 WCA was an early participant in the environmental design movement and has completed a number of projects which utilize state-of-the-art energy management and conservation strategies.
 The firm aspires to design all of its projects to LEED standards.

-Walter is currently Co-Chairman of the National Academy of Design and a Board Member of both the Architectural League of New York and the head of the City of Hudson New York Planning Board.
+Walter is currently Co-Chairman of the National Academy of Design and a Board Member of both the Architectural League of New York and the former head of the City of Hudson New York Planning Board.

 In addition to his professional activities, Walter is writing two books - Villain's Villas, which explores the relationships between evil people and their domestic arrangements; and Love Nest, which traces the development of a culturally significant but largely ignored building type in the 19th and 20th Centuries.
 He is also the co-creator of an up-coming BBC documentary series titled 95, which will chronicle the way that the Interstate Highway System has been used as a tool to enforce “soft-apartheid” in the United States.